nswindel/cogentlabs-thumbnail-generator-api-master/HOWTO.md

 $
 ```

-2. Make prometheus and grafana availble externally to the minikube server by forwarding the relevant ports:
+2. Make prometheus and grafana available externally to the minikube server by forwarding the relevant ports:
 ```
 $ kubectl port-forward service/prometheus-prometheus-node-exporter 9100 --namespace=prometheus &
 Forwarding from 127.0.0.1:9100 -> 9100